-A space model motor shall not be altered in any manner to change its published performance characteristics or dimensions.
+A space model motor shall not be altered in any manner to change its published performance characteristics or dimensions and shall not be used for any purposes except those recommended by the manufacturer.

 3.10 CERTIFICATION FOR FAI CONTESTS

 A space model motor used in a space model in FAI competition or for the purpose of establishing or surpassing FAI space model performance records shall be of a type previously tested and certified for such use by a National Airsports Control.